Same-sex marriage in Luxembourg: Legislative action

 The coalition agreement of the new Bettel–Schneider Government, sworn in on 4 December 2013 and led by gay Prime Minister Xavier Bettel, included marriage and adoption rights for same-sex couples, scheduled for the first trimester of 2014.
 On 8 January 2014, the Minister of Justice, Félix Braz, stated that Parliament would vote on the bill in the summer of 2014 and, if approved, it would take effect before the end of 2014.
 On 19 March 2014, the Legal Affairs Committee completed its work on the marriage bill, and sent it to the Council of State, which released its opinion on 20 May 2014.
 On 28 May, the committee voted to send the bill to the Chamber of Deputies, with every political party except the Alternative Democratic Reform Party (ADR) being in favour.
 The legislation was approved by the Chamber of Deputies in a 56–4 vote on 18 June 2014.
-On 24 June, the Council of State gave its consent to skip the second vote.
+On 24 June, the Council of State agreed to waive a second vote in the Chamber.

 The law was promulgated by Grand Duke Henri on 4 July and published in the official gazette on 17 July 2014.
 It took effect the first day of the sixth month after publication (i.e. 1 January 2015).
 In addition to providing full adoption rights to same-sex couples, the law allows lesbian couples to access artificial insemination in a relatively similar manner to opposite-sex couples.
 A notable distinction is that lesbian couples require approval from a psychologist.
 Although opposite-sex couples are also generally directed to a psychologist, the consultation is not mandatory.

+The Luxembourgish Civil Code (Title V, Article 143) was amended to state: